department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/research-findings.md

 ## Hypotheses and Conclusions

-> [!CAUTION]
-> This needs updating:
+> [!tip]
+> The section below has been updated:

-- We will observe similarities and differences between branches, lengths of service, and rank.
+- We will observe similarities and differences between branches, lengths of service, and rank. ***Maybe True:*** This is hard to say, we collected a large amount of data and feedback from veterans, but it is no where near representative of the population across branches.
-- We will gain insight into veteran mental models around organizing information.
+- We will gain insight into veteran mental models around organizing information. ***Definitely True:*** We learned that most of the veterans we talked to tended to think about where they were vs what they were doing when asked about their military history.
-- We will gather actionable feedback for making iterations on the design mock-up.
+- We will gather actionable feedback for making iterations on the design mock-up. ***Definitely True:*** We received a great amount of feedback about what is missing, what could be added, and how a veteran might go about correcting incomplete or inaccurate data.
-- We may hear feedback that the military information section is too long or has too much content.
+- We may hear feedback that the military information section is too long or has too much content. ***Likely True:*** 2 veterans commented on this, though they were in the minority.

-_("Maybe True", “Likely True”, “Definitely True”, “Likely False”, “Definitely False” or “Not enough information”) Why?_

 ## Key Findings

+*Research question: How have veterans used their MOS data?*

 1. FINDING ONE: Veterans use their records to acquire promotions while in service, use vocational training transition benefits, apply to jobs after separation, and gain medical/disability benefits.

 2. FINDING TWO: MOS is helpful for correlating medical issues to service, but including location data is likely more helpful to veterans when providing context to health care providers and claims adjudicators.

+*Research question: How accurate and complete is the data pulled from VADIR?*

-3. FINDING 3 for `service-episodes`: branches and service types (active/reserves/etc.) were the most reliably accurate data values according to participants.
-Period of service begin/dates were mostly accurate, but some were wrong by a few months or days.
-Character of discharge type data values were mostly accurate, expect for a few null values.
-Narrative reason for separation data values were mostly correct, except for 1 unavailable value and 2 incorrect values according to participants.
+3. FINDING 3: Regarding `service-episodes`, `branchOfServiceText` and `periodOfServiceTypeText` (active/reserves/etc.) were the most reliably accurate data values according to participants. `periodOfServiceBeginDate` and `periodOfServiceEndDate` were mostly accurate, but some were wrong by a few months or days. `characterOfDischargeText`  values were mostly accurate, expect for a few null values. `narrativeReasonForSeparationText` were mostly correct, except for 1 unavailable value and 2 incorrect values according to participants.

-4. FINDING 4 for `occupational-specialities`: occupation type (duty/primary/secondary) wasn’t something most veterans found particularly useful.
-DoD occupation text coverage was inconsistent.
-Some veterans had partial data, others had none.
-For veterans that had data populated, they had different understandings of what they meant.
+4. FINDING 4: Regarding `militaryOccupations`, `occupationTypeText` (duty/primary/secondary) wasn’t something most veterans found particularly useful. `dodOccupationText` was inconsistent – some veterans had partial data, others had none.
+For veterans that had data populated, they had different understandings of what those values meant.
 Only a handful of veterans said their service specific occupation code/text values were accurate.
 For most veterans effective dates were incorrect or they had no idea where the dates were coming from.

-5. FINDING 5 for `deployments` and `deployment locations`: Dates and missing locations were the biggest issues that the 5/15 veterans saw in their deployment data.
+5. FINDING 5: Regarding `deployments` and `deploymentLocations`, dates and missing locations were the biggest issues that the 5/15 veterans saw in their deployment data.
 There appeared to be duplicate rows for deployments, dates that didn’t match up with participants’ recollections, and missing country data.

-6. FINDING 6 for `academies`: Both available sets of data were accurate.
+6. FINDING 6: Both available sets of data were accurate for for `academies`.

+*Research question: How do veterans conceptualize their service history?*

-7. FINDING 7: When doing a mapping activity to help understand how veterans conceptualizing their military history, 7/9 participants thought of their location first, rather than what they were doing (MOS)
+7. FINDING 7: When doing a mapping activity to help understand how veterans conceptualizing their military history, 7/9 participants thought of their location first, rather than what they were doing (MOS).

+*Research question: How effective is the current design mock-up in displaying MOS?*

-8. FINDING 8 : Veterans did find value in displaying `active duty` and `inactive reserves` in the Military Information profile section.
+8. FINDING 8: Veterans did find value in displaying `active duty` and `inactive reserves` in the Military Information profile section mockup.

-9. FINDING 9 : veterans were mostly fine with `Military Occupational Specialties` as the section heading, however P5 expected to see a personalized heading (AFSC instead of MOS).
+9. FINDING 9: Veterans were mostly fine with `militaryOccupations` as the section heading, however P5 expected to see a personalized heading (AFSC instead of MOS).
 P9 thought that “Job Title” was generic enough to work for everyone.

-10. FINDING 10: Two veterans commented on the proof of veteran status card (without facilitator prompting), and both stated their affinity for the card.
+10. FINDING 10: 2 veterans commented on the proof of veteran status card (without facilitator prompting), and both stated their affinity for the card.

-11. FINDING 11: A handful of veterans had suggestions for additional information that might be included in user profiles: battlefield promotions and a link to a location finder for getting a veteran ID card in person.
+11. FINDING 11: A few veterans had suggestions for additional information that might be included in user profiles: 1 suggested battlefield promotions (P13) and another suggested a link to a location finder for getting a veteran ID card in person.

-12. FINDING 12: When asked what information is missing or could be useful to include in their Military Information profile section, veterans offered many suggestions, including awards, dates, rank, deployments and training locations, and unit assignments.
+12. FINDING 12: When asked what information is missing or could be useful to include in their Military Information profile section, veterans offered multiple suggestions, including awards, dates, rank, locations (duty station, deployments, training), and unit assignments.

-13. FINDING 13: While many veterans noted missing information, there was already an expressed concern about the amount of information, including repetitive or extraneous information.
+13. FINDING 13: While 9/13 veterans noted missing information in the mockup, a few veterans expressed concern about the amount of information, which included repetitive or extraneous information.

-14. FINDING 14: Only a small number of veterans did notice the additional information component, but most veterans had a clear idea of how they would go about correcting incorrect or incomplete data, should that be the case in their Military Information profile section.
+14. FINDING 14: Only a small number of veterans noticed the additional information component, but most veterans had a clear idea of how they would go about correcting incorrect or incomplete data, should that be the case in their Military Information profile section.

-15. FINDING 15: Two participants expressed a strong preference for the VA serving as a one-stop-shop or clearinghouse for records.
+15. FINDING 15: 2 participants expressed a strong preference for the VA serving as a one-stop shop or clearinghouse for records.

 ## Details of Findings

-### RQ: How have veterans used their MOS data?
+### *Research question: How have veterans used their MOS data?*

 #### FINDING ONE
 Veterans use their records to acquire promotions while in service, use vocational training transition benefits, apply to jobs after separation, and gain medical/disability benefits.